glauberss2007/DB-postgreSQL/README.md

 - [Installing PostgreSQL on MAC](https://www.postgresqltutorial.com/install-postgresql-macos/)
 - [Installing PostgreSQL on Windows](https://www.postgresqltutorial.com/install-postgresql/)

+Confirm instalation using "SQL Shell" and command

+    SELECT version();

 ## PostgreSQL Objects and Datatypes
 -What is the postgresql.conf file
 -Get to know the PGAdmin tool